-Recent studies have suggested that two groups of subcutaneous panniculitis-like T-cell lymphoma (SPTL) with different histology, phenotype, and clinical course can be identified.
-15,16 SPTLs with an alpha-beta T-cell phenotype are usually CD8+, are confined to the subcutaneous tissue (no dermal and/or epidermal involvement), and generally run an indolent clinical course.
-In contrast, SPTLs with a γ-δ T-cell phenotype (roughly 25% of all cases) are typically CD4-/CD8-, often express CD56, the neoplastic infiltrate is not limited to the subcutaneous tissue (frequent dermal and/or epidermal involvement), and have a very aggressive course.
-In the WHO-EORTC classification and in the 4th edition of the WHO classification, the term SPTL is only used for cases with an alpha-beta T-cell phenotype.
-Cases with a γ - δ T-cell phenotype are included in the provisional category of primary cutaneous γ - δ T-cell lymphomas.
+Recent studies have suggested that two groups of subcutaneous panniculitis-like T-cell lymphoma (SPTL) with different histology, phenotype, and clinical course can be identified.13 SPTLs with an α/β T-cell phenotype are usually CD8+, are confined to the subcutaneous tissue (no dermal and/or epidermal involvement), and generally run an indolent clinical course.
+In contrast, SPTLs with a γ/δ T-cell phenotype (roughly 25% of all cases) are typically CD4-/CD8-, often express CD56, the neoplastic infiltrate is not limited to the subcutaneous tissue (frequent dermal and/or epidermal involvement), and have a very aggressive course.
+In the WHO-EORTC classification the term SPTL is only used for cases with an alpha/beta T-cell phenotype.
+Cases with a gamma/delta T-cell phenotype are included in the category of cutaneous γ/δ T-cell lymphomas.
 Patients generally present with solitary or multiple nodules and/or plaques, which mainly involve the lower limbs.
 Systemic symptoms (fever, fatigue, weight loss) may be present.
-Association with a haemophagocytic syndrome (generally indicative of an aggressive course) is definitely less frequent than in primary cutaneous γ - δ T-cell lymphomas with a panniculitis-like histological picture.
+Association with a haemophagocytic syndrome (generally indicative of an aggressive course) is definitely less frequent than in cutaneous γ/δ T-cell lymphomas with a panniculitis-like histological picture.
 Extracutaneous dissemination is rare.
 SPTL may be preceded for years/decades by a seemingly benign panniculitis.
 Histologically, there is a subcutaneous infiltrate composed of small, medium-sized, or large pleomorphic T-lymphocytes, often admixed with numerous macrophages; the picture may resemble a benign panniculitis.
 The overlying epidermis and dermis are typically uninvolved.
 Rimming of individual adipocytes by tumour cells is a helpful, although not specific, diagnostic feature.
 Necrosis, karyorrhexis, and cytophagocytosis are common findings.
 In the early stages of the disease, the neoplastic infiltrate may lack significant atypia and a heavy inflammatory infiltrate may predominate.
 Immunophenotypically, SPTL shows an α/β^+ , CD3+, CD8+ T-cell phenotype, with a strong expression of cytotoxic molecules (TIA-1, granzyme B, perforin).